Updated on: 2/5/2019

 By any metric 2014 was a disaster year for cars.

-According to interactive journalism over at the New York Times, they were recalled for airbags that failed to deploy, fuel tanks that would explode in the event of a collision, bad ignition switches, and brakes that couldn’t properly receive signals.
+According to interactive journalism over at the New York Times, they were recalled for airbags that failed to deploy, fuel tanks that would explode in the event of a collision, bad ignition switches, and brakes that could not properly receive signals.

-1 out of 5 cars on the road was recalled last year.
+1 out of 5 cars on the road were recalled last year.

-That’s 60 million cars, which is at least three times as many cars as the nine years before it.
+That’s 60 million cars recalled in the United States in 2014, which is at least three times as many cars as the nine years before it.
 You have to go back to 2004 to even get half that number.
-Investigators try to be as thorough and objective as possible, so we won’t know how many deaths these faulty devices caused for years, but we do know that an issue with fuel tanks in 2013 killed at least 51 people.
+Investigators try to be as thorough and objective as possible, so we won’t know how many deaths these defective auto parts and devices caused for years, but we do know that an issue with fuel tanks in 2013 killed at least 51 people.

 Why So Many Automobile Recalls In 2014?